PowerTray/ts-evrt-template/README.md

-# TS & Electron, Vite, React, TailwindCSS and Material Tailwind
+# TS & Electron, Vite, React and TailwindCSS

 Starter using Vite, React, Typescript, Electron for fast prototyping.